Last reviewed 27 August 2021

 The Coronavirus Job Retention Scheme (furlough) was put in place to cover periods from March 2020 during which employers were unable to offer full working hours to their employees as a result of coronavirus.
 Employees were to remain employed but were not to undertake any work for the employer.
 The rules for claims changed from 1 November 2020 and were updated again following the budget of 3 March 2021.
 The scheme from 1 November provides employers with grants of up to 80% of the salary of employees, capped at £2,500 a month.
-From July 2021, the grant will reduce to 70% and will reduce again to 60% for August and September 2021, with corresponding reductions in the maximum cap.
+During July 2021, the grant reduced to 70% and reduced again to 60% for August and September 2021, with corresponding reductions in the maximum cap.

 The extended scheme permits both full and flexible furlough which means it provides assistance to both businesses who are required to close, and those who can stay open but face reduced demand.
 It is open to all UK employers including those that have not used the scheme before.
 For claim periods from 1 May 2021, employers are able to furlough employees on the payroll on 2 March 2021, provided the employer made a PAYE Real Time Information (RTI) submission to HMRC between the 20 March 2020 and 2 March 2021, notifying a payment of earnings for that employee.

 There are different rules for different types of employees.
 The UK Government has provided guidance for different types of employees (such as supply teachers and apprentices) at https://tinyurl.com/C19empl.
 This includes links to different situations in England, Northern Ireland, Wales and Scotland.

 Employers must agree with employees that they are to be furloughed.
 This agreement must be consistent with employment, discrimination and equality laws.
 A written record of the agreement needs to be kept for five years including the number of hours employees work and the number of hours they are furloughed.